edimaudo/hackathon_coding_challenges/PowerCast/readme.md

 - Does the model effectively forecast electricity prices for a chosen time period (15-minute, 1-hour, or 1-day ahead)?
 - How well does it perform within the selected timeframe in terms of accuracy and reliability?
 *** Choose 15-minute, 1-hour, or 1-day so you do not have to build multiple models

-## Report if needed
-Can submit a structured report summarizing their work and findings.

-1. Exploratory Data Analysis (EDA)
-- Describe key trends, feature correlations, and insights from the dataset.
-- Justify which features were selected and why.

-2. Modeling Approach
-- Outline the machine learning techniques used.

-3. Results & Performance Metrics
-- Present accuracy scores, volatility capture rates, and interpretability insights.
-- Show feature importance and uncertainty measures.

-4. Key Business Takeaways
-- How can energy traders, industrial consumers, and grid operators use these predictions?
-- What are the model’s strengths and limitations?
-- How could this model be improved or commercialized in the future?
-- Reports will be evaluated based on clarity, depth of analysis, and business relevance.